iomeone/Fun-Scheme-Compiler/README.md

     Tests for this fix are: `too-many-0.scm`, `too-many-1.scm`, and `too-many-2.scm`.

 5. Function is provided too few arguments.
-    This was fixed for all primitive operations.
-Orginially, a primitive operation could properly accept less than number of arguments specified by the racket-lang documentation.
-This was fixed by modifying `utils.rkt` in the `simplify-ir` pass, whereby any default primitive operation is overwritten to throw a run-time error as it would, for example, in the Racket REPL.

-    For instance, this change was made to any call with `prim /` and no arguments as `(/)`:

-    ```scheme
-     (if (prim null? args) (prim halt '"library run-time error: Not enough arguments passed into /")
-     ...
-    ```

-    If no arguments are passed to `prim /` (as shown above), then execution is halted with a run-time error message.
-Otherwise, the exectuion proceeds.
+    This was fixed by throwing a run-time exception when there are arguments missing to a function application.
+Since all arguments are passed to an application site as a list (`cons`) of arguments, if there are not enough arguments passed, then the call to `prim car` and `prim cdr` will raise a run-time error since all arguments have been consumed.

     Tests for this fix are: `too-few-0.scm`, `too-few-1.scm`, and `too-few-2.scm`.

+##

 ## Boehm Garbage Collector
 ### Some short description here and a link to their project repo.